silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

 XPad Flat detector
 ^^^^^^^^^^^^^^^^^^

-There has been a striking example in the cover-image of this article http://scripts.iucr.org/cgi-bin/paper?S1600576715004306 where a detector made of multiple modules is *eating up* some rings.
+There is a striking example in the cover image of this article: http://scripts.iucr.org/cgi-bin/paper?S1600576715004306 where a detector made of multiple modules is *eating up* some rings.
 The first example will be about the regeneration of an "eyes friendly" version of this